rust-lang/rust-wiki-backup/Rusty-semantics-draft.md

 ## Owned boxes

 An owned box is a uniquely owned allocation on the heap.
 An owned box inherits the mutability and lifetime of the owner as it would if there was no box.
+The purpose of an owned box is to add a layer of indirection in order to create recursive data structures or cheaply pass around an object larger than a pointer.

 ## Managed boxes